 BorgWarner on how automation increases speed and reduces cost

+Technical Product and Patent Strategy Lead, Chris Kowalsky, explains the need for strategic IP management within BorgWarner and how Cipher has improved efficiency and reduced cost at BorgWarner, as they develop new technologies essential to the future of the car.
 Divided into two business units, Drivetrain and Engine, BorgWarner is a worldwide American supplier in the automotive industry of vehicle components.
 With a commitment becoming environmentally friendly, increased focus on electric vehicle parts sits at the core of their business.
-Technical Product and Patent Strategy Lead, Chris Kowalsky, explains the need for strategic IP management within BorgWarner.
-His role includes driving the business towards more strategic use of intellectual property and identifies the challenges that have emerged from electrification as the need for both developed and acquired IP becomes paramount in certain areas.
-He also explains the problems with existing approaches to patent search and how Cipher Automotive has improved efficiency as they develop new technologies essential to the future of the car.
+Chris’ role includes driving the business towards more strategic use of intellectual property and identifies the challenges that have emerged from electrification as the need for both developed and acquired IP becomes paramount in certain areas.

 What’s the difference between IP tactics and strategy and why is it important?